ryotarai/dockertie/README.md

 Containerizer
 -------------

-Containerizer is what create containers.
+Containerizer is what creates containers.

 Currently, `docker` containerizer is supported.